Trying to figure out what to eat on a tight budget? Here’s the menu plan of our meals on a $200/mo. grocery budget.

 - Baked Chicken; Mashed Potatoes; Green Beans; Homemade Chocolate Chip Cookes (from the freezer)

-- Meat & Cheese Sandwiches made with 100% Whole Wheat Bread; Homemade Yogurt; Grapes; Canned Peaches (I preserved)
+- Meat & Cheese Sandwiches made with 100% Whole Wheat Bread; Easy Homemade Yogurt; Grapes; Canned Peaches (I preserved)

 - Homemade Chicken Alfredo Pizza (used homemade Alfredo sauce and homemade pizza crust and topped with chicken and caramelized onions); Lettuce Salad with Mexican Dressing; Homemade Applesauce